FloSchuberth/cSEM/README.md

 install.packages("cSEM")
 ```

-To install the development version use:
+To install the development version, which is recommended, use:

 ``` r
 # install.packages("devtools")